 Alternative borrowing options

-Like a home equity loan, you are borrowing against the available equity in your home, which is used as collateral.
-As you pay down your loan, the amount of available credit is reloaded, like a credit card.
-That means you can borrow as much as you need as often as you like throughout the draw period — usually 10 years.
+As with a home equity loan, you are borrowing against the available equity in your home, which is used as collateral.
+You can borrow as much as you need as often as you like throughout the draw period — usually 10 years.
+You can replenish your available funds by making payments during the draw period.
 At the end of the draw period, you will begin the repayment period, which is typically 20 years.

 To qualify for a HELOC, you need equity in your home.
-Like a home equity loan, you can often borrow up to 85% of the value of your home, minus the outstanding balance on your mortgage.
-When applying, lenders will look at your credit score, monthly income, debt-to-income ratio, and credit history.
+As with a home equity loan, you can often borrow up to 85 percent of the value of your home, minus the outstanding balance on your mortgage.
+When you apply, lenders will look at your credit score, monthly income, debt-to-income ratio and credit history.

-Most HELOCs have interest rates, meaning your rate can fluctuate over the term of your loan.
+Most HELOCs have variable interest rates, meaning your rate can fluctuate over the term of your loan.
 As interest rates go up, so does your payment.
 Also, as with credit cards, the chance for overspending is greater than with a fixed-sum loan.
-Without a certain amount of discipline and budgeting, it can be easy to find yourself saddled with large payments during the repayment period.
+Without a certain amount of discipline and budgeting, you may find yourself saddled with large payments during the repayment period.

 Credit cards offer a lot of advantages.
-Making payments on time every month can improve or build your credit rating.
-Many credit cards offer reward points for every dollar you spend or frequent flyer miles you can redeem on certain airlines.
-They are safe to use and as convenient as cash and can be used as a financial safety net for unexpected emergencies.
-And just like a loan, they can be used to consolidate debt and save money on high-interest loans.
+Making payments on time every month can improve or build your credit rating, and many credit cards offer cash back rewards or frequent flyer miles that you can redeem on certain airlines.
+They are as convenient as cash and can be used as a financial safety net for emergencies.

-Credit cards do have some downsides.
+Credit cards do have some downsides, though.
 Some credit cards charge high interest rates on cash advances and balance transfers.
 Missed or late payments can damage your credit, and there is always the chance of credit card fraud on your account.
-Some cards have high annual fees (from as little as $25 to more than $1,200 per month), you may experience surcharges from merchants when you pay with your credit card, and add-on fees can add up quickly.
+Additionally, some cards have high annual fees (from as little as $25 to more than $1,200), you may experience surcharges from merchants when you pay with your credit card and add-on fees can accumulate quickly.

 The bottom line

-The choice between a personal loan or a home equity loan depends on your financial needs.
-Both loan types have pros and cons to be considered before applying, but both are suitable options when making home improvements, consolidating debt, financing your education, paying for medical expenses, or almost anything else.
-Either way, take the time to compare all your loan options, interest rates, fees, and repayment timelines.
+The choice between a personal loan and a home equity loan depends on your financial needs.
+Both loan types have advantages and downsides to be considered before applying, but both are suitable options if you need to borrow money.
+Either way, take the time to compare all your loan options, interest rates, fees and repayment timelines before submitting your application.